 OpenSimWheel: Build Your Own Direct Drive Wheel

-OpenSimWheel is an online community which centres on creating homemade direct drive wheels by utilizing separate servo motors, motor drives, USB interfaces, motor mounts, wheel hubs, wheels, paddle shifters and many other materials.
-This allows for a very powerful and tailored DD set-up for a slightly inferior cost to those of premade wheels by third party companies such as Fanatec.
+OpenSimWheel is an online movement centred on creating homemade direct drive wheels by utilizing separate servo motors, motor drives, USB interfaces, motor mounts, wheel hubs, wheels, paddle shifters and many other materials.
+This allows for a very powerful and tailored DD set-up for a cost slightly lower than those of premade wheels from brands such as Fanatec.
 The process is complicated, and not intended for those with little experience, but can be hugely rewarding.
 Think of it as slightly akin to building your own PC, but for sim racing.

 Last Updated on